Characterizing traces on crossed products of noncommutative C*-algebras: Introduction and statement of main results

-Various results on $\tau \in T_G(A)$ having unique tracial extension in the case of abelian groups already exist in the literature, but they appear to be incorrect.
-This is investigated in \Cref{subsection_counterexample_finite,subsection_counterexample_finite_cyclic_group}.
-Interestingly enough, even though \Cref{subsection_counterexample_finite_cyclic_group} appears to give a counterexample in the case of finite cyclic groups, some of these results (specifically \cite[Theorem~4.3]{thomsen_trace_bijection}) still hold in the case of integer actions.
+In the case of abelian groups, various results of B{\'e}dos and Thomsen on finite factoriality of von Neumann crossed products \cite[Proposition~11]{bedos_simple_unique_trace}, and unique tracial extension for C*-crossed products \cite[Theorem~4.3]{thomsen_trace_bijection}, respectively, already exist in the literature, but they are incorrect.
+This is investigated in \Cref{subsection_counterexample_finite}, where a finite-dimensional counterexample is given. \Cref{unique_trace_property_abelian_groups} serves as a correction to the result of Thomsen.
+Interestingly enough, even though \Cref{subsection_counterexample_finite_cyclic_group} gives a counterexample in the case of finite cyclic groups, Thomsen's result still holds in the case of integer actions.